Artist Faculty, Tenor, Bass, and Contrabass Trombone

 Zachary performed on four newly released albums.
 The Canadian Brass’s “Echo, The Glory of Gabrieli”, the Houston Symphony’s DVD collaboration with NASA celebrating the advent of High Definition Hubble Telescope images set the music of Gustav Holst’s “The Planets” suite, culminating in a live performance on tour to New York’s Carnegie Hall and Dvorak’s 7th and 8th Symphonies with the Malaysian Philharmonic and Claus Peter Flor.
 Zachary performed in China with the Canadian Brass on Hunan Tv’s Chinese New Year show for over half a billion viewers.

 Zachary is a former member of the Jacksonville Symphony Orchestra and the Malaysian Philharmonic Orchestra in Kuala Lumpur, Malaysia.
 He is on the Artist Faculty at the National University of Singapore's Yong Siew Toh Conservatory of Music teaching tenor and bass trombone and the brass specialist at the Australian International School.
 He is also the Artistic director of the Thailand International Trombone festival in Bangkok, Thailand.
 Zachary is endorsed by Thein Brass Instruments of Bremen, Germany and Willie's Mouthpieces of Japan.

-Zachary’s Debut Solo CD “Fresh Tracks” will be released in 2018 featuring all new compositions and arrangements including Sheridan Seyfried’s Bass Trombone Concerto with the United States Army Orchestra and the music of Ricardo Mollá Albero.
+Zachary’s debut solo CD “Fresh Tracks” was released in 2018 featuring all-new compositions and arrangements including Sheridan Seyfried’s Bass Trombone Concerto with the United States Army Orchestra, and the music of Ricardo Mollá Albero.